The poplars in the fields of France

 Like glorious ladies come to dance.

-We are busy working to bring Barry Cornwall's "In France" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Barry Cornwall's "In France" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "In France" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.